Theodor Körner (Austrian politician): Biography

-Always interested in politics, he joined the social democrats and became a member of parliament in 1924.
+Always interested in politics, he joined the Social Democrats and became a member of parliament in 1924.
 He served as Chairman of the Federal Council of Austria between December 1933 and February 1934.

 Körner was a member of the Technischer Ausschuss (Technical Committee) of the Republikanischer Schutzbund and, alongside Alexander Eifler, considered one of its two leading military strategists.
 As opposed to Eifler, who favored a more streamlined and classic military organization for the Social-Democratic paramilitary, Körner proposed a strategic outline utilizing guerilla warfare and mass action in the case of a civil war.
 Eifler was eventually able to assert his strategic views in his struggle with Körner, in the course of which Körner left the technical committee in 1930.

 The civil war in Austria and the installation of the austro-fascist dictatorship under Engelbert Dollfuss ended Körner's career as a politician.
 He was arrested, like other members of his party, by the authoritarian government that banned all opposition parties and put their representatives into prison.
 During World War II, Körner was again imprisoned, this time by the Nazis.

 After the war, in April 1945, Körner became Mayor of Vienna in the newly erected Second Republic.
 Körner was responsible for rebuilding and reconstructing Vienna, which was heavily destroyed due to the bombing during the war.
 After the death of Karl Renner, his party nominated Körner as candidate for the presidency, and Körner won the elections with slightly more than 51 percent of the votes.
 He therefore became the first President of Austria directly elected by the people.
 Körner died in Vienna, in office, the second consecutive President to do so.

 Körner had a profound knowledge of military sciences and wrote about military theory.
-In Vienna, there is a street named after him, as is the Theodor Körner Prize, an Austrian award for science and art.
+In Vienna, there is a Gemeindebau and a street named after him, as is the Theodor Körner Prize, an Austrian award for science and art.

 A motor vessel, the MS Theodor Körner was built in 1965 and currently operates on the Danube River as a "Bike & Boat" cruise ship, accommodating 135 passengers plus crew.